apache/activemq-artemis/docs/user-manual/en/clusters.md

     Examples:

-    -   'jms.eu'
+    -   'eu'
-        matches all addresses starting with 'jms.eu'
+        matches all addresses starting with 'eu'
-    -   '!jms.eu'
+    -   '!eu'
-        matches all address except for those starting with 'jms.eu'
+        matches all address except for those starting with 'eu'
-    -   'jms.eu.uk,jms.eu.de'
+    -   'eu.uk,eu.de'
-        matches all addresses starting with either 'jms.eu.uk' or 'jms.eu.de'
+        matches all addresses starting with either 'eu.uk' or 'eu.de'
-    -   'jms.eu,!jms.eu.uk'
+    -   'eu,!eu.uk'
-        matches all addresses starting with 'jms.eu' but not those starting with 'jms.eu.uk'
+        matches all addresses starting with 'eu' but not those starting with 'eu.uk'

     Notes: